RE

 • RELH: Long 36ft, High 2ft 8inch coach;

-• REMH: Maximum 40ft length, High 2ft 8inch coach.
+• REMH: Max 40ft, High 2ft 8inch coach.

-Bristol RE chassis were made in two parts:
+RE chassis were made in two parts:

-The RE was a successful, reliable & robust chassis.
+The Bristol RE was a successful, reliable & robust chassis.
 Its success was mainly due to three features:

 • the gearbox is located in-front of the rear axle;